bitcoinfreeway/lightning-rfc-protocol-test/02-peer-protocol.md

 The sending node:
   - MUST have sent `open_channel2`.
+  - MUST NOT have sent or received a `funding_locked` message.
   - MUST send a `feerate_per_kw_funding` greater than the most recently negotiated rate.
   - MAY update the `feerate_per_kw`, the commitment transaction feerate.